"Nitish Kumar, Lalu Prasad are daydreaming": Ravi Shankar Prasad rips into opposition | Politics

 He termed PM Narendra Modi's visit to the United States as a successful one, based on shared priniciples of democracy and equality.
 Referring to PM Modi's rising stature as a tall world leader, he said, "People have seen that a leader who is honest is always voted to power with an absolute majority".

-As India is the world's third largest economy, the former Union Minister said, "The respect and worth of a nation lies in its economic development and political clout".
-"They (opposition) will not get political advantage out of this meeting, " Prasad, a senior BJP leader, said.
+As India is the world's third largest economy in terms of purchasing power parity, the former Union Minister said, "The respect and worth of a nation lies in its economic development and political clout".
+"They (opposition) will not get political advantage out of this meeting," Prasad, a senior BJP leader, said.

 He took a dig at the opposition after Congress and the Aam Aadmi Party engaged in war of words over the Centre's Ordinance pertaining to control of services in the Capital.
 "Kejriwal ran away....Let us see what is happening next," he said, after Kejriwal had before the meeting threatened to pull out of the meeting in case the grand old party did not enlist their support for the AAP's fight against Centre's Ordinance.